- Meet the Team

 In early 1973, a deal was made between the Kingsbury family and Henry Tippie, who bought the station.
 The call letters and frequency were then changed to KTVV-TV, Channel 36.
 The new owner, Kingstip Communications Inc., increased the power of our transmitter to five million watts.

-In 1979, Kingstip agreed to sell the station to LIN Broadcasting Corp. of New York which was later purchased by current ownership Media General.
+In 1979, Kingstip agreed to sell the station to LIN Broadcasting Corp. of New York which was later merged with Media General in 2016.

 On October 15, 1987, the call letters were changed to KXAN-TV, Channel 36.